Farm work in Australia

 - A passport valid for 6 months beyond the end of your programme.

-- You must be eligible for an Australian working holiday visa (UK and 18 other nationalities- see here for details).
+- You must be eligible and need to pay for an Australian working holiday visa or work and holiday visa

 - Hold a full drivers license- knowing how to drive manual is important.
 Find out why.